Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-UT Knoxville requires all drone operations on campus to be approved by the Office of Environmental Health & Safety (EHS) before any flight.
-Neyland Stadium, one of the largest collegiate football stadiums in the U.S. with 100,915 capacity, is subject to federal TFRs during home football games.
+University of Tennessee requires all drone operations on campus to be approved by the Office of Environmental Health & Safety (EHS) before takeoff or landing.
+Neyland Stadium (Tennessee Volunteers football, ~101,000 capacity) has a federal TFR during home games that is strictly enforced.

 Vanderbilt University

-Vanderbilt requires prior approval from campus safety and risk management for all drone operations on university property.
-FirstBank Stadium is subject to federal TFRs during football and other major events.
+Vanderbilt University requires prior approval from campus safety and risk management for all drone operations on campus.
+FirstBank Stadium (Vanderbilt football, ~39,000 capacity) has restrictions during athletic events.

-Restrictions: Prior approval required from Public Safety and Risk Management before any flight.
-FirstBank Stadium federal TFR during athletic events (3 nautical mile radius).
-No flights over Vanderbilt Medical Center or medical research facilities.
-Limited authorization zones on campus.
+Restrictions: Prior written approval from Vanderbilt Public Safety and Risk Management required.
+FirstBank Stadium federal TFR applies during events.
+No flights over medical center or hospital facilities.

 YesVanderbilt University Public Safety